shettypraneet99/datainmotion_SqlCaseStudy/README.md

 # datainmotion_SqlCaseStudy
+#SQL Case Study - 1 of Data In Motion, LLC.
+#This challenge involves the sales analysis of Tiny Shop over time.
+The database consists of four different tables that tell the overview of products-customers-#orders.
+I have used MySQL server.

+The functions used were:
+•Basic aggregations
+•CASE WHEN statements
+•Window Functions
+•Joins
+•Date time functions
+•CTEs

 -- 1) Which product has the highest price?
 Only return a single row. select * from products where price =(select max(price) from products);